santhan-k/SOFTENG_306_Group3_Project_1/README.md

 SOFTENG_306_Group3_Project_1
 ============================

-SunKee was here, testing gitHub stuff
+SunKee learned a new skill, "GitHub"!